This article gives you illustrated instructions on setting up a link in 23andMe to your Ancestry family tree.

 You can transfer DNA results from both Ancestry and 23andMe to GEDmatch.
 When both DNA kits are on GEDmatch, you can use the free one-to-one comparison tool to compare DNA.

-And finally, here are instructions to upload DNA results to GEDmatch.
+- And here are instructions to upload DNA results to GEDmatch.

 One of the GEDmatch tools allows you to run a report that compares two specific kits.
-You’ll find id under the DNA applications, labeled “One-to-One Autosomal DNA Comparison”.
+We have a detailed tutorial on how to use the GEDmatch One-To-One comparison tool.